mflowgen/mflowgen/docs/ug-connect.rst

 input** "design.v".

-:py:meth:`Step.o` and :py:meth:`Step.i` are helper methods necessary for differentiating outputs from inputs within a step.
+:py:meth:`Step.o` and :py:meth:`Step.i` are helper methods necessary for differentiating outputs from inputs within a node.
 For example, the synthesis node has an input file "design.v" (i.e., the RTL design) and also an output file "design.v" (i.e., the synthesized netlist) with the same name.